Everything You Need to Know About Sun Protection: Debunking Common Sunscreen Myths

 Myth 5: High SPF Sunscreen Protects All Day Long

 Truth: High SPF products can lead to false confidence.
-Even if the SPF is 100, sunscreen must be reapplied every 2 hours.
+Even if the SPF is 100, sunscreen must be reapplied every 2 hours (per the FDA monograph).
 Factors such as swimming, sweating, and clothing abrasion can reduce its effectiveness, making regular reapplication essential.

 Myth 6: Some Sunscreens Are "No Tears"